masagrator/FPSLocker/README.md

 Thanks to ~WerWolv for creating Tesla environment, and ~cucholix + ~Monked for tests.

 # Sync Wait
-In those games you can disable double buffer by turning off Sync Wait in FPSLocker:
+In those games you can disable double buffer vsync by turning off Window Sync Wait in FPSLocker:
 - Pokemon Legends: Arceus
 - Pokemon Scarlet
 - Pokemon Violet